 These promising figures show that nursing is a popular career choice for many.
 Those who were previously discouraged from a career in nursing for financial reasons are now being offered an alternative route thanks to degree-level nursing apprenticeships.

 But what does the qualification involve, who is it intended for and how do you apply?

 What is a nursing apprenticeship?

 Courses typically run for four years.
 'Learning fits around the apprentice's work commitments and involves flexible learning modes, including block learning, distance or blended learning,' says Professor Debbie Porteous, head of the Department for Nursing, Midwifery and Health at Northumbria University, Newcastle.

-'The apprenticeship route provides a flexible, work-based approach, combining university study and workplace learning to develop new knowledge, skills and thinking whilst completing an undergraduate degree.'
+'The apprenticeship route provides a flexible, work-based approach, combining university study and workplace learning to develop knowledge, skills and thinking while completing an undergraduate degree.'

 Not only will your tuition fees be covered, but you'll also be treated as an employee and paid a wage for the duration of your course.
 How much you're paid will vary on where you study your apprenticeship, but you'll be entitled to at least the current minimum apprenticeship wage rate.